-Morton Bay Geothermal, LLC, an indirect, wholly owned subsidiary of BHER proposes to construct and operate the MBGP (Figure 3).
-The MBGP BSA includes the site of the MBGP's power generating facilities, well fields for the MBGP, linear routes (including the gen-tie line), and the shared temporary construction areas.
+Morton Bay Geothermal LLC proposes to construct and operate the MBGP (Figure 3).
+The MBGP BSA is 3,521 acres (1,425 hectares), which includes the site of the MBGP's power generating facilities, well pads for the MBGP, linear routes (including the gen-tie line), and the shared temporary construction areas.